HIV Infections/AIDS

 - Recurrent Infections ( pneumonia, shingles, gastroenteritis, etc )

 The treatment of HIV infection is with anti-retroviral drugs.
 There is no cure for HIV and treatment is life-long control with drugs.
-You should never stop taking these drugs because they keep the virus under control and patients can live for a long time with normal health as long as they remain on drug therapy.The treatment regimen is individualised according to each patient’s characteristics.
-This is best discussed with your infectious disease physician.
+You should never stop taking these drugs because they keep the virus under control and patients can live for a long time with normal health as long as they remain on drug therapy.
+The HIV treatment regimen is individualised according to each patient’s characteristics.
+This is best discussed with your infectious disease specialist or physician.

 Every drug has possible side effects and you should discuss them with your doctor.
 The follow-up with your doctor is life-long.

-HIV is considered to be a chronic infection and at this time, there is no known drug (s) that can eradicate the virus.
+HIV is considered to be a chronic infection and at this point of time, there is no known drug (s) that can eradicate the virus.
 There are several reports of “cure” but these are very rare cases and they are “1 in many millions’’ occurrences.

 There are also anonymous testing facilities in Singapore if you are concerned about HIV notification.